What are CIS Benchmarks in Cloud Security?

 Every benchmark follows this format, making implementation straightforward and standardized.

 Adopting CIS Benchmarks provides significant valuable benefits at no cost.
-Not only are the benchmarks created, vetted, and approved by an international committee of experts, which approves needed benchmarks and their final recommendations by consensus.
-These recommendations provide best practices that organizations can use as a starting point or for further education when choosing technologies, purchasing cloud services, or configuring IT resources.
-The benchmark repository provides up-to-date, step-by-step instructions for the major IT systems that can be used internally or when vetting third-party IT support or cloud services.
-Lastly, because the CIS Benchmarks align with major security and data privacy frameworks like NIST, HIPAA, and PCI DSS, they provide a foundation that supports regulatory compliance.
+A committee of experts creates, vets, and approves the benchmarks.
+Organizations can use the benchmarks as a starting point to choose technologies, purchasing cloud services, or configuring IT resources.
+IT teams use the benchmarks internally and when vetting third-party IT support or cloud services.
+Lastly, CIS Benchmarks align with security and data privacy frameworks like NIST, HIPAA, and PCI DSS to support regulatory compliance.

 How are CIS Benchmarks used?

-CIS Benchmarks are packaged as configuration guidebooks.
-Organizations use their guidance to create policies and procedure manuals, as well as plan and manage their IT systems and secure cloud environments.
+CIS Benchmarks are packaged into configuration guidebooks.
+Organizations use them to create policies and procedure manuals, and plan and manage their IT systems and secure cloud environments.
 Foundationally, the benchmarks provide best practices specific to Identity and Access Management (IAM), logging and monitoring, and networking.

 DevOps teams can implement CIS Benchmarks and stay apprised of version releases.
 However, CIS offers free and paid tools to automate CIS benchmark configuration maintenance and compliance.
 These tools scan IT systems and alert when current configurations don’t meet CIS Benchmark recommendations.